mbohutinska/PolyplChapter/README.md

 0. Download Scantools from https://github.com/mbohutinska/ScanTools_ProtEvol.
 You will also find there a dedicated readme about the script.

 You don't need to install ScanTools, just carefully change paths throughout the script.
 Also, make sure to modify it to your cluster system - ScanTools at my repository are developed for PBS.
-Then prepare a PopKey which assigns individuals in your dataset into populations.
+Then prepare a PopKey which assigns individuals in your dataset into populations, each population named by 3 letter code (here 'SUB','VEL','TIS','BAL').
 You may find an example PopKey in the folder PartA.

  - Requirments: python3 (os, subprocess, pandas, math, datetime, time, glob), GATK3.7, fastsimcoal2